SaxonRah/FPGA-Pesudocode/README.md

 # FPGA-Pesudocode
-Verilog/HDL implementations of various circuits.
-These are all untested.
-Basically my workbook while I teach myself.
+Verilog/HDL implementations of various impossible circuits.
+These are all untested as you can't do analog on an FPGA.
+Theoretically you could use these for an ASIC.
+Basically my workbook while I teach myself the syntax.

 # Multislope ADC from HP
 On Page 8 of the 1989 Vol.40 No.2 Hewlett-Packard Journal, there is an article by Wayne C. Goeke titled: